Academic Technology Approval Scheme (ATAS) certificate

 You will need to provide the following details with your ATAS application:

-- Your CAH3 course code and the name of your supervisor at the University of Leeds (if you are an undergraduate or taught postgraduate student find these details on the Course Search page for your course in the applying section).
+- your CAH3 course code and the name of your supervisor at the University of Leeds.
+If you are an undergraduate or taught postgraduate student, you can find these details on the Course Search page for your course (in the ‘Applying’ section).

-- If you are an undergraduate student studying an integrated Masters course – you only need to list your final year modules.
+- If you are an undergraduate student studying an integrated Masters course you only need to list the final year modules.

-- Your course end date is extended by more than three months
+- your course end date changes and is extended by more than three months; or

-- Your course contents or research proposal change
+- your course contents or research proposal change; or